 What can I expect in an online History course?

 I would like to see about having a prerequisite waived so I can take a course.
 What should I do?

 All requests for prerequisite waivers need to go to the course instructor.
-The department head and department assistant cannot and will not approve such requests for you.
+The department head and department coordinator cannot and will not approve such requests for you.